Tutorial: Azure Active Directory single sign-on (SSO) integration with Slack

 On the SAML Authentication Settings dialog, perform the following steps:

 c.
-Open your downloaded certificate file in notepad, copy the content of it into your clipboard, and then paste it to the Public Certificate textbox.
+Open your downloaded certificate file in Notepad, copy the content of it into your clipboard, and then paste it to the Public Certificate textbox.

 d.
 Configure the above three settings as appropriate for your Slack team.
 For more information about the settings, please find the Slack's SSO configuration guide here.

-e.
+f.
 Click Save Configuration.

-Creating a Slack test user
+Create Slack test user

-The objective of this section is to create a user called Britta Simon in Slack.
+The objective of this section is to create a user called B.Simon in Slack.
 Slack supports just-in-time provisioning, which is by default enabled.
 There is no action item for you in this section.
 A new user is created during an attempt to access Slack if it doesn't exist yet.
 Slack also supports automatic user provisioning, you can find more details here on how to configure automatic user provisioning.

 If you need to create a user manually, you need to contact Slack support team.

-In this section, you test your Azure AD single sign-on configuration using the Access Panel.
+In this section, you test your Azure AD single sign-on configuration with following options.